-The world looks upon someone who has killed themselves in a very twisted manner.
-People tend to categorize sin, but the God of the Bible does not!
-James the Apostle said if you keep all of God's Law and break one little point you are guilty of breaking all of it (James 2:10).
+The world looks upon suicide in a twisted manner.
+People tend to categorize sin but the Bible does not!
+James said if you keep all of God's Law and break one little point you are guilty of breaking all of it (James 2:10).
 According to Jesus Christ himself, if you just have a thought in your mind with hatred toward your brother you are guilty of murder (Matthew 5:21 - 22).
 Hating yourself, therefore, is murder, and a breaking of the sixth commandment (Exodus 20:13).